Billy Tipton: Death, post-mortem outing, and aftermath

 In 1989, Tipton had symptoms which he attributed to the emphysema he had contracted from heavy smoking and refused to call a doctor.
 He was actually suffering from a hemorrhaging peptic ulcer which, left untreated, was fatal.
 On January 21, 1989, his son William called emergency services.
-While paramedics were trying to save Tipton's life, they, alongside Tipton’s son William, discovered he was born female.
+While paramedics were trying to save Tipton's life, they, alongside Tipton's son William, discovered he was born female.
 This information "came as a shock to nearly everyone, including the women who had considered themselves his wives, as well as his sons and the musicians who had traveled with him".
 Later, following financial offers from the media, Kelly and one of their sons went public with the story.
 The first newspaper article was published the day after Tipton's funeral and it was quickly picked up by wire services.
 Stories about him appeared in a variety of papers, including tabloids such as National Enquirer and Star as well as People, The New York Times and The Seattle Times.
 Members of Tipton's family made talk show appearances as well.

-Tipton left two wills: one handwritten and not notarized that left everything to William Jr.; and the second, notarized, leaving everything to John Clark, the first child the Tiptons adopted.
+Tipton left wills: one handwritten and not notarized that left everything to William Jr.; and the second, notarized, leaving everything to John Clark, the first child the Tiptons adopted.
 A court upheld the first will, and William inherited almost everything, with John and Scott receiving one dollar each.
 According to a 2009 episode of the documentary program The Will: Family Secrets Revealed, which featured interviews with all three sons, it was revealed that a final court judgment awarded all three sons an equal share of his wife Kitty Tipton's estate (not Billy Tipton's), which, after lawyers' fees, amounted to $35,000 for each son.
-Two of his adopted sons changed their names not long after learning of Tipton's assigned sex, as they felt Tipton behaved deceptively.
+Two of his adopted sons changed their names not long after learning of Tipton's assigned gender, as they felt Tipton behaved deceptively.